Staff by Name

 Eva Bellin, Myra and Robert Kraft Professor of Arab Politics

-Bellin is the author of Stalled Democracy: Capital Labor and the Paradox of State-Sponsored Development and has written extensively on the authoritarian persistence in the Middle East, the political economy of development, the evolution of civil society, and the politics of cultural change.
-She has been a Carnegie Scholar and a Princeton University Fellow and has served as an editor of the journal Comparative Politics since 2005.
-She previously taught at the Johns Hopkins School of Advanced International Studies, Harvard University, Hunter College and The Graduate Center of the City University of New York.
+She is a Member of the Board of the American University in Cairo (AUC).
+Bellin authored Stalled Democracy: Capital Labor and the Paradox of State-Sponsored Development (Cornell University Press, 2011) and has written extensively on the authoritarian persistence in the Middle East, the political economy of development, the evolution of civil society, and the politics of cultural change.
+Recently, she co-edited with Heidi Lane a volume titled, Building Rule of Law in the Arab World: Tunisia, Egypt, and Beyond (Lynne Rienner, 2016).
+She has been a Carnegie Scholar and a Princeton University Fellow and served as an editor of the journal Comparative Politics since 2005.
+She previously taught at the Johns Hopkins School of Advanced International Studies, Harvard University, Hunter College, and The Graduate Center of the City University of New York.